 Personal Azure accounts are not supported since they do not use Azure Active Directory.

 Retrace also requires the installation of the Retrace Agent on your Cloud Services or the Stackify Web Job on your App Services.

-To setup monitoring, log into your Retrace account and navigate to the Azure Integrations page under Settings.
+To setup monitoring, login to your Retrace account and navigate to the Azure page of the Integrations section under Settings.
 You will need to be an Account Admin in order to access this page.